 The next tip in our series of presentation steps is to brainstorm.
 This can be something you do on your own or with others.
 Either way, note down initial ideas and inspiration for your presentation.
 Use tools like mind mapping to connect related concepts.

-By the end of this process you'll have a clearer idea of the intended focus of your presentation and can move onto the next stage.
+By the end of this process, you'll have a clearer idea of the intended focus of your presentation and can move onto the next stage of your presentation plan.